📓 Blog Post 17 – “Kindness, Anger, and the Temptation to Snap”

 Because in a world that keeps asking for revenge, forgiveness is rebellion. 💫

-You lose your aura, bro.
-Your mysterious energy?
-Gone.
+You lose your aura bro.

 We tryna bag the ladies remember? — don’t scare them away. 😭💔